Durleigh Parish council has six members, who are supported by a Clerk, who has administrative and financial responsibility for its activities.

 The Parish Council monitors the impact of traffic and transport within the Parish, checks the state of footpaths, signs and rights of way and reports to Somerset County Council.
 It provides information to local people through this web-site and the new notice-board at the east end of Luxborough Road and can offer support to community initiatives.

-The Councillors and Clerk are bound to act in a lawful, ethical, responsible and transparent way as enshrined in Standing Orders and a Code of Conduct both of which may be viewed here:
+The Councillors and Clerk are bound to act in a lawful, ethical, responsible and transparent way as enshrined in Standing Orders and a Code (please see the Finance page) of Conduct (below):

 History of Durleigh